getodk/docs/aggregate-install.rst

    - Data corruption is generally caused by the premature termination of an action (e.g., saving of a submission) because it took longer than the allotted time.
 The likelihood of data corruption occurring is tied to the quantity of form definitions on the server, the size of the individual submissions, the number of devices simultaneously submitting data, and the speed of the network.
 Increasing the web server size enables it to handle larger workloads faster, which can reduce the likelihood of hitting this time limit thereby avoiding data corruption.
    - For data corruption caused by slow network speeds, you might also be able to change more aspects of the App Engine configuration (specified in these files) to make your web server always-available and to replace it with a Bx instance that does not have an automatic request time limit (the documentation provided by Google is currently unclear on whether this is still possible with the new services constructions).

 To change Google App Engine configuration, you must edit the configuration files produced by the installer and re-run the uploader script to push the changes to Google's servers.
-There are two server settings that can be changed:-
+There are two server settings that can be changed:

-- `Web Server Size` :- The web server handles all browser interactions and all data-submission and form-download requests from ODK Collect and ODK Briefcase.
+- `Web Server Size`: The web server handles all browser interactions and all data-submission and form-download requests from ODK Collect and ODK Briefcase.
 Increasing the size of the web server should reduce the likelihood of data corruption if it is not caused by slow network speeds.
 To change the Google App Engine web server size, go to the folder you specified to the installer.
 Within that folder, navigate to :file:`ODKAggregate/default/WEB-INF`.
 Within that directory, there will be a file :file:`appengine-web.xml`.
 Open that file in a text editor like Notepad++ or Notepad.
-The file contents will look something like :-
+The file contents will look something like:

  .. code-block:: xml